 As you might have guessed at Saberr we’re huge fans of the prospect of using technology to improve team performance.
+Specifically leadership development and performance management for entry level and mid level managers.
 But before we get excited by the prospect of artificial intelligence supporting coaching there’s a more fundamental question.
 Why do teams need a coach?

 Individual coaching is well established and common in many workplaces.
 There’s a host of celebrity advocates including the likes of Bill Gates and Eric Schmidt who famously agree that “everyone needs a coach”

 Why?
 According to Schmidt — every famous athlete and performer has a coach…someone who can watch what they’re doing and ask is that what you really meant?
 To give them perspective and help them see themselves as other see them.